MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TCS-Transactions.md

     |**TCS Payable Account**|-100|
     |**Sales Account**|-10000|

-## TCS to be calculated on Customer Advance Payment (through General Journal or Cash Receipt Journal)
+## TCS to be calculated on Customer Advance Payment (through General Journal, Cash Receipt Journal)

-- For example, advance payment received from customer for INR 10,000 on which 1% TCS is applicable for Nature of collection “Scrap”
+For example, advance payment received from customer for INR 10,000 on which 1% TCS is applicable for Nature of collection “Scrap”

-  In this case TCS calculation will be as following:
+  - In this case TCS calculation will be as following:

     |Component|Value|
     |----------------------------------|---------------------------------------|
     |**TCS Base Amount**|10000|
     |**TCS Amount**|99 (10000x1%/101)|

-  GL Entries will be as following:
+  - GL Entries will be as following:

     |Particulars|Amount|
     |----------------------------------|---------------------------------------|